kirokuan/jekyll/_posts/2022-03-01-caliburn-micro-coroutine-usage.md

 When user click something on UI, PageDismiss will be triggered, once `Completed` this event is triggered, the function AppStart continues.

 So when the `Completed` is called, the `Page1` is finished.
-While there are 2 cases here, one is isOk=true, and the other is isOK=false.
+While there are 2 cases here, one is    `isOk=true`, and the other is `isOK=false`.
 Where the former case, the process keeps going.
 When `WasCancelled` is true, the AppStart throws `TaskCancellationException` and the process is interrupted and Page2 is never executed.
 There is another field called `Error` which can indicates what kind of exception is thrown.

 The implementation is quite useful when we want to maintain the sequence of ViewModel Display.